 Do you need more than one room air purifier?

-A final solution is to get a whole home air purifier.
+Another solution is to get a whole home air purifier.
 These units attach to the HVAC system and filter the incoming airflow that’s drawing into the system.
-In theory, this will purify all of the air inside the house.
-Visit our best whole house air purifier for furnace page to learn more about these systems and what they can do for your allergies.
+In theory, this will purify all of the air inside the house but they can be expensive.

 Are air purifiers good for sinus problems?

-Air purifiers are good for sinus problems because they remove allergens and other pollutants from the air in your home like dust, pollen, mold spores, pet dander, and tobacco smoke.
+Air purifiers are good for sinus problems because they remove allergens and other pollutants from the air in your home.
+For example, common triggers like dust, pollen, mold spores, pet dander, and tobacco smoke will clear.
 As the air purifier filters out these particles, your sinuses can feel better.